GoogleCloudPlatform/gke-monitoring-tutorial/README-QWIKLABS.md

 ### Configure gcloud

+All the tools for the demo are installed.
 When using Cloud Shell execute the following command in order to setup gcloud cli.
 When executing this command please setup your region and zone.

 ```console